-4. Notwithstanding the requirement in paragraph 1 to use the higher of capital requirements in points (a) and (b) of that paragraph, where the larger of those capital requirements and the larger of the corresponding capital requirements calculated in accordance with Article ALAC2(2) are not based on the same scenario, the capital requirement for spread risk on securitisation positions shall be the capital requirement referred to in points (a) or (b) of paragraph 1 for which the underlying scenario results in the largest corresponding capital requirement calculated in accordance with Article ALAC2(2).
+4. Notwithstanding the requirement in paragraph 1 to use the higher of capital requirements in points (a) and (b) of that paragraph, where the larger of those capital requirements and the larger of the corresponding capital requirements calculated in accordance with Article ALAC2(2) are not based on the same scenario, the capital requirement for spread risk on credit derivatives shall be the capital requirement referred to in points (a) or (b) of paragraph 1 for which the underlying scenario results in the largest corresponding capital requirement calculated in accordance with Article ALAC2(2).